gameman15/Register/README.md

-	-Putting a ticket on hold makes the next ticket not appear on close out (fixed v1.3r3) -Possible to put empty ticket on hold (fixed v1.3r3) -RESET REGISTER does not clear ticket on hold (fixed v1.3r3)
+	-Putting a ticket on hold makes the next ticket not appear on close out (fixed v1.3r3) -Possible to put empty ticket on hold (fixed v1.3r3) -RESET REGISTER does not clear ticket on hold (fixed v1.3r3) -Store credit slip has old logo (fixed 1.3r4)
+	-Intl.
+Touch receipts still have old logo

 Version 1.3r2:
-	-Close out always fails if store credit redeemed (fixed v1.3r3) -Putting a ticket on hold makes the next ticket not appear on close out (fixed v1.3r3) -Possible to put empty ticket on hold (fixed v1.3r3) -RESET REGISTER does not clear ticket on hold (fixed v1.3r3)
+	-Close out always fails if store credit redeemed (fixed v1.3r3) -Putting a ticket on hold makes the next ticket not appear on close out (fixed v1.3r3) -Possible to put empty ticket on hold (fixed v1.3r3) -RESET REGISTER does not clear ticket on hold (fixed v1.3r3) -If there is store credit left over register will not issue new credit slip (fixed 1.3r4) -Store credit slip has old logo (fixed 1.3r4)
+	-Intl.
+Touch receipts still have old logo

+Version 1.3r3:
+	-If there is store credit left over register will not issue new credit slip (fixed 1.3r4) -Store credit slip has old logo (fixed 1.3r4)
+	-Intl.
+Touch receipts still have old logo

 ========
 CHANGE LOG